sdeframond/phenix-challenge/README.md

 # Phenix Challenge

-This my take at Carrefour's [Phenix Challenge](https://github.com/Carrefour-Group/phenix-challenge), just for fun !
+This is my take at Carrefour's [Phenix Challenge](https://github.com/Carrefour-Group/phenix-challenge), just for fun !

 Here is an [overview of the algorithm](ALGORITHM.md) implemented.